Quantum Kernel Methods

 • pairwise quantum state overlaps define a kernel

-• the kernel matrix is passed to a classical support vector machine (SVM)
+• the kernel matrix is passed to a classical estimator

 • prediction is performed classically using the quantum-computed kernel